jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/secretsmanager.md

 3. Export variables in [buildspec.yml](buildspec.yml)

-Then you'll need to export the values int he [buildspec.yml](buildspec.yml).
+Then you'll need to export the commands in the [buildspec.yml](buildspec.yml) as variables.
 CloudGuard will use the API key and secrets stored in the AWS Secrets Manager when running assessments.

 ```
 export CHKP_CLOUDGUARD_ID=$(aws secretsmanager get-secret-value --secret-id cloudguard-api-1 | jq -r '.SecretString')